uber-node/ringpop-node/docs/architecture_design.md

 ### Actor Model

 Every actor in the system has a home (a node in the cluster).
 That node receives concurrent requests for every actor.
 For every actor, there is a mailbox.
 Requests get pulled off the mailbox one by one.
 Processing a request may result in new requests being sent or new actors being created.
 Each request that's processed one by one may result in some other request to another service, or a request for more actors to be spun up.

-Messages arrive concurrently, and we want them to be processed one by one.
-We put the messages in a mailbox based on the sharding key, and then process them one by one.

 ### Replication